Types of Nursing Degrees and Levels Explained | A Beginners Guide to Your Nursing Career

 What could you earn?

-The median annual wage for registered nurses according to the BLS is $73,300.
-RNs with an associate’s degree tend to be on the lower end of the pay scale.
-The BLS indicates the lowest 10 percent of wage earners in this field earned less than $52,080 per year.
-Those in the highest 90th percentile earned over $111,220, but those tend to be RNs with additional training beyond the ADN.
+According to the BLS, the median annual wage for registered nurses in May 2023 was $86,070.
+RNs with an associate’s degree typically fall on the lower end of the pay scale.
+The BLS reports that the lowest 10 percent of wage earners in this field earned less than $63,720 per year.
+On the other hand, those in the highest 90th percentile earned over $132,680, but they usually are RNs with additional training beyond the ADN.

 Bachelor of Science in Nursing

-A Bachelor of Science in Nursing, or BSN, is the next level of degree for RNs.
-There are several routes to take to earn a BSN.
-Some nursing students may start their education with this goal, earning a traditional BSN degree as their first degree.
-Others may start as an LPN, then pursue an LPN-to-BSN program.
-Others may become an RN first, then pursue an RN-to-BSN program.
-Finally, some may get BSN as a second degree after attaining a degree in another field first.
+A Bachelor of Science in Nursing (BSN) is the next level of degree for RNs.
+There are several routes to earn a BSN.
+Some nursing students may start their education with this goal, earning a traditional BSN degree as their first qualification.
+Others may begin as an LPN and then pursue an LPN-to-BSN program.
+Some might become an RN first and then opt for an RN-to-BSN program.
+Additionally, some individuals may pursue a BSN as a second degree after already attaining a degree in another field.

-After finishing the coursework for a BSN degree, students may need to take and pass the NCLEX-RN examination.
-This is typically the final step in attaining RN licensure and starting a nursing practice.
+Upon completing the coursework for a BSN degree, students may need to take and pass the NCLEX-RN examination.
+This exam typically represents the final step in obtaining RN licensure and commencing a nursing practice.

 Who is it typically for?